trrapp12/Nasa_Photo_Get_Request/README.md

 ### Next Steps for my v.2.0:
 ---
+- [ ] Learning how to secure the API key according to reasonable industry security measures while still allowing the project to be accessible.
 - [ ] Create functions to iterate through the objects and pull out the information from the object.
 - [ ] Display photos and information in a better UX/UI experience.
 - [ ] integrate React.JS to create use MVC to create templates for all the information.